Getting Started at Southeast Community College

-Southeast Community College welcomes international students.
-To ensure compliance with United States immigration laws, the following requirements exist for students applying to SCC requesting an I-20 (F-1 visa).
+Southeast Community College welcomes international students to our college community.
+To ensure compliance with United States immigration laws, the following requirements exist for students applying to SCC requesting an I-20 (F-1 Visa).

-Below are the requirements that must be submitted prior to the issuance of an I-20 and to make your transition to SCC as easy as possible:
+Below are the requirements that must be submitted prior to the issuance of an I-20 and to make your transition to Southeast Community College as easy as possible:

 - Submit certified copies of academic records, plus English translations where necessary.
 All transcripts are subject to review.

 - High school transcripts and Leaving Certificates must include graduation dates and ending dates.
 Please note that U.S. high school transcripts must show a complete academic record that demonstrates a minimum of three years of education.

 - College transcripts from U.S. institutions must be sent directly from the former college/university to SCC.

 - If you wish to have previously completed coursework evaluated for transfer credit, college transcripts from institutions outside of the U.S. must be evaluated by a credential evaluation consultant.
 College degrees obtained outside of the U.S. are only accepted when interpreted by transcript service members of the National Association of Credential Evaluation Services; visit www.naces.org/members.html to access a list of consultants.
 The student is responsible for the cost of the evaluation.

 - Course syllabi and course descriptions must be submitted for all courses submitted for transfer credit evaluation.
 Documents must be submitted in English and translated by a credential evaluation service (see list of consultants at the above link).
 The student is responsible for the cost of the translation